laminas/laminas-http/doc/book/zend.http.client.md

 ```

 > ## Note
-`Zend\Http\Client` uses `Zend\Uri\Http` to validate URLs.
-See the Zend\\\\Uri manual
+`Laminas\Http\Client` uses `Laminas\Uri\Http` to validate URLs.
+See the Laminas\\\\Uri manual
-page&lt;zend.uri&gt; for more information on the validation process.
+page&lt;laminas.uri&gt; for more information on the validation process.

 ## Configuration

 The constructor and setOptions() method accepts an associative array of configuration parameters, or
-a `Zend\Config\Config` object.
+a `Laminas\Config\Config` object.
 Setting these parameters is optional, as they all have default
 values.

 The options are also passed to the adapter class upon instantiation, so the same array or
-`Zend\Config\Config` object) can be used for adapter configuration.
-See the Zend Http Client adapter
+`Laminas\Config\Config` object) can be used for adapter configuration.
+See the Laminas Http Client adapter
-section&lt;zend.http.client.adapters&gt; for more information on the adapter-specific options
+section&lt;laminas.http.client.adapters&gt; for more information on the adapter-specific options
 available.

 ## Examples